k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/04_fabric_basic_commands.md

 ### ![](/academy/Training_Level_1/04_fabric_runtime/images/fabric_execute_04.png)

-You have just deployed your project and  its objects and have listed them - including the CustomerLU that you built.
+You have just deployed your project and  its objects and have listed them - including the Customer that you built.
 Now that you know how to use  Fabric tools and are able to log into Fabric, let's review some basic commands that will help you to retrieve and query data.

 [Fabric Commands](/articles/02_fabric_architecture/04_fabric_commands.md)